"Geometry of Nonsense"

 'Alice Grows Up: Russian Emigrees and the Making of a Style Icon' a talk by Kiera Vaclavik of Queen Mary University.
 READ MORE & BOOK

-Screening of ‘Alice’ (1987) an animation masterpiece from the end of the Soviet Period by Polish filmmaker Jan Švankmajer.
+Screening of ‘Alice’ (1987) an animation masterpiece from the end of the Soviet Period by Czech filmmaker Jan Švankmajer.
 Further details to be confirmed.